Everything You Need to Know About HUD 223(f) Multifamily Loans

 HUD also requires replacement reserves to be set aside at closing.
 This is in addition to tax and insurance escrows, but HUD will require an initial deposit into the replacement reserve account and usually an ongoing deposit into that account, especially in the case of distressed properties or properties that have a lot of deferred maintenance or capital needs.
 These reserves can be as little as $250 per unit per year, but in the case of properties that need more work it can be as much as $1,000 per unit per year or even higher.
 The age and condition of the property will affect the amount of replacement reserves that HUD requires both at closing and annually ongoing.

 The borrower can usually take up to 80% or higher on their loaned value, but typically if they're getting cash out back to them at closing, that cash needs to be earmarked for capital projects or other items that are being used to improve the property.
 Often HUD will require that those funds be held back until that work is done.

-When is the HUD 223(f) loan the best option for a borrower?
+When is the HUD 223(f) loan the best option?
 Although the upfront costs and documentation can be a bit arduous, the advantages (especially long-term) certainly outweigh the disadvantages -- particularly from a cash flow perspective and from an investor's IRR perspective.

-Give us a call at (503) 704-4999 or email firstname.lastname@example.org to find out if the HUD loan is the best option for you.
+Give us a call here at Evergreen Capital (877) 325-4001 or email firstname.lastname@example.org to find out if the HUD loan is the best option for you.